 - Operations performed on real numbers

-To facilitate easy learning and help students understand the concepts discussed in chapter 1, free NCERT exemplars are provided here which can be further downloaded in the form of a PDF.
-Students can use these materials as a reference tool for studying as well as practicing sums.
+To facilitate easy learning and help students understand the concepts discussed in Chapter 1, free NCERT Exemplars are provided here, which can be downloaded in the form of a PDF.
+Students can use these materials as a reference tool for studying as well as practising sums.
 The exemplars also contain solved questions relevant to the exercise problems present in the NCERT textbook.

-Download PDF of NCERT Exemplar for Class 9 Maths Chapter 1 – Number Systems
+Download the PDF of NCERT Exemplar Solutions for Class 9 Maths Chapter 1 – Number Systems

-Access NCERT Exemplar Class 9 Maths Chapter 1 Solutions here
+Access Answers to NCERT Exemplar Solutions for Class 9 Maths Chapter 1 Number Systems

 Exercise 1.1 Page No: 2